tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

-However, because BLS signature aggregation creates an aggregated signature and an aggregated public key, a set of colluding signers can create a pair or set of signatures that aggregate to 0.
+However, because BLS signature aggregation creates an aggregated signature and an aggregated public key, a set of colluding signers can create a pair or set of signatures that are non-zero but which aggregate ("sum") to 0.
 The signatures that sum zero along with the summed public key of the colluding signers will verify any message.
 This would allow the colluding signers to sign any block or message with the same signature.
 This would be reasonably easy to detect and create evidence for because, in